UtahRails.net UtahRails.net

 A horse and pedestrian underpass was installed below the tracks at 10200 South, as part of the fill across Dimple Dell, to allow horses and riders, pedestrians and bike riders to pass below the Draper Line.

-By mid December 2011, all the the track had been laid, but additional ballast work was needed, as well as allowing the track to settle and become stable enough for safe operation.
+UTA and Draper City held a ceremony marking the 50 percent completion of the Draper Line.
+All the the track had been laid, but additional ballast work was needed, as well as allowing the track to settle and become stable enough for safe operation.
 The track structure will require several vertical and horizontal alignments to ensure that it is set and stable for operation.
 Construction of the overhead power lines was progressing.
+One of the new low-floor cars was carefully moved along the new track for display during the ceremony.
+(UTA Draper Line weekly email update, dated December 16, 2011)

 November 2011